guy-black/teh/README.md

   - when you run `teh --show-macros` it shows parsed macros from lowest priority to the highest priority
   - ex. if you have two different macros with the same label the one that will take precedence is the one that gets printed last
   - I would like to be able to mark a macro as overridden if another macro further down has the same name

-- syntax to access overridden macro
-  - if you have a macro that is overridden, but you absolutely need to use it without changing which macros are inscope, give a way to preface the name of the macro to specify which file you want to pullfrom for it

-- edit repeats
-  - for instance look at the macro "in" for indenting from the examples
-  - "in"     Each  Ins " " 0
-  - `teh in` will indent each line by one space, `teh in in` by two, `teh in in in` by 3, etc etc.
-  - I want to add a repeating syntax something maybe like
-  - `teh in *5` or something that will be shorthand for `teh in in in in in`

-- don't require target if all text to edit is only one line
-  - as it is, even if all the text you are applying edits to are only one line each, you still need to specify a target to apply changes to even though I literally doesn't make a difference
-  - it shouldn't be too terribly difficult to do a check of all the text to edit is only one line before parsing edits, this would be complicated with streaming edits though

 - other changes
   - like `reverse x y` to reverse all of the characters from x to y in the text.